homer0/projext/documents/projectConfiguration.md

 **`revision.createRevisionOnBuild.onlyOnProduction`**
 > Default value: `true`

-This tells woopack if the file should be created only when building for production, or if it should do it for development too.
+This tells projext if the file should be created only when building for production, or if it should do it for development too.

 **`revision.createRevisionOnBuild.targets`**
 > Default value: `[]`